Minimal Setup

 for 800MB, or set to 80% of the total assigned memory if scaling up or down.

 A load balancer is required in front of the API containers to provide TLS support and load balancing.
 Most cloud providers have built-in options for load balancing, such as ALB on AWS.
+It is currently required to host the API container on a dedicated subdomain - we do not support running it on the same subdomain as another service.
+For self-hosting, nginx is always a good option.
+A basic nginx configuration could look like this:Health Checks

-If the load balancer supports health checks, it may be configured to poll the API container at /probes/liveness
+If the load balancer supports health checks, it may be configured to poll the API container at/probes/liveness

 .
 This endpoint is expected to have a 200 response when the container is healthy.
 See Healthchecks for details.

 Occasionally, new versions of the PowerSync service image may require migrations on the underlying storage database.
 This is also specifically required the first time the service starts up on a new storage database.
+By default, migrations are run as part of the replication and API containers.
+In some cases, a migration may add significant delay to the container startup.
+To avoid this startup delay, the migrations may be run as a separate job on each update, before replacing the rest of the containers.
+To run the migrations, run the docker commandmigrate up

 , for example docker run powersync migrate up